sedostheatre/sedos.co.uk/input/shows/2023-the-lights-o-london.md

 sections:
   - order: 1
     title: CAST & CREATIVE TEAM
-    body: |-
+    body: >-
       **CREATIVE TEAM**

       **DIRECTOR** | Peter Foster\

-      **DESIGNER** | Miranda Melville
+      **DESIGNER** | Miranda Melville\

+      **LIGHTING DESIGNER** | Martin Walton \

+      **SOUND DESIGNER** | Henry Whittaker

+      We are keen to find the following people to join our team:

+      Producer\

+      Movement/Assistant Director\

+      Stage Management team\

+      Wardrobe, hair and make-up team

+      If you are interested, please contact [peter@sedos.co.uk](mailto:peter@sedos.co.uk)
-metaTitle: The Lights O' London plays at the Bridewell Theatre from 26-30 September 2023
+metaTitle: The Lights o' London plays at the Bridewell Theatre from 26-30 September 2023
-metaDescription: "Epic Victorian melodrama The Lights O' London is part of Sedos’ 2023 London season and plays at the Bridewell Theatre from 26-30 September 2023. "
+metaDescription: "Epic Victorian melodrama The Lights o' London is part of Sedos’ 2023 London season and plays at the Bridewell Theatre from 26-30 September 2023. "
 ---
-**After a successful Sedos Reads live performance in March 2021, we are delighted to mount a full production of the epic Victorian melodrama *The Lights O' London*.**
+**After a successful Sedos Reads live performance in March 2021, we are delighted to mount a full production of the epic Victorian melodrama The Lights o' London.**

-A wonderfully exciting mixture of melodrama, comedy and romance, *The Lights o’ London* is the sort of thing we watch on tv or at the movies nowadays.
-It was written for the actor manager Wilson Barrett by one of the leading writers of the day, George R. Sims, in 1881, a time of novelty, spectacle, and a theatre public comprising a growing and demanding middle class clientele.
+A wonderfully exciting mixture of melodrama, comedy and romance, *The Lights o’ London* is the sort of thing we enjoy on tv or at the movies nowadays.
+It was written for actor manager Wilson Barrett by the well-known, socially-reforming journalist and leading playwright of the day, George R. Sims, in 1881, a time of novelty, spectacle, and a theatre public comprising a growing and demanding middle class clientele.

-Although melodramas had been staged for the majority of the nineteenth century, *The Lights o' London* went beyond much of the shallow characterisation and stock situations with its life-like characters and fast-moving plot.
+Although melodramas had been staged for the majority of the nineteenth century, *The Lights o' London* goes beyond shallow characterisation and stock situations with its life-like characters and fast-moving plot.
 The humour which runs through the play also stops it falling into sentimentality.

-As one of the travelling players says of his wife, "If you see her play Lady Macbeth, she's that natural.the audience sometimes go out and fetch the police."
+As one of the travelling players says of his wife, "If you see her play Lady Macbeth, she's that natural .\[no full stop]the audience sometimes go out and fetch the police."

+Audition details will be announced in April, as we look for a balanced ensemble cast of 16 players, performing 35 leading, supporting and featured roles, to be in place by mid June.
+Rehearsals start in mid July.

+For more details or with questions you may have, contact Director, Peter Foster: [peter@sedos.co.uk](mailto:peter@sedos.co.uk)